-For a detailed listing of covered DME, please contact the UnitedHealthcare Customer Service department at 1-800-624-8822.
+For a detailed listing of covered DME, please contact UnitedHealthcare at 1-800-624-8822.

-Please refer to "Bone-Anchored Hearing Aid" in the "Outpatient Benefits" section and in the "Other Exclusions and Limitations" section for a description of coverage for external hearing aid components subject to the DME benefit and limitations.
+Please refer to Bone-Anchored Hearing Aid in the Outpatient Benefits section and in the Other Exclusions and Limitations section for a description of coverage for external hearing aid components subject to the DME benefit and limitations.

-17. Family Planning - Covered Health Care Services include all Food and Drug Administration (FDA) approved contraceptive methods including drugs, devices, and other products for women, including all FDA-approved contraceptive drugs, devices, and products available over the counter, as prescribed by the Member's Network Provider, voluntary sterilization procedures, and patient education and counseling on contraception and follow-up services related to the drugs, devices, products, and procedures including, but not limited to, management of side effects, counseling for continued adherence, and device insertion and removal.
+- 16. Enteral Formula Benefits are provided for specialized enteral formulas and low protein modified food products, administered either orally or by tube feeding for certain conditions under the direction of a physician. - 17.
+Family Planning Covered Health Care Services include all Food and Drug Administration (FDA) approved contraceptive methods including devices, and other products for women, including all FDA-approved contraceptive devices, as prescribed by the Member's Network Provider, voluntary sterilization procedures, and patient education and counseling on contraception and follow-up services related to the devices, products, and procedures including, but not limited to, management of side effects, counseling for continued adherence, and device insertion and removal.
+Contraceptive drugs available by a prescription order or refill and eligible over-the-counter products are provided as described under the Outpatient Prescription Drug Supplement. - 18.
+Fertility Preservation for latrogenic Infertility Benefits are available for fertility preservation for medical reasons that cause irreversible Infertility such as chemotherapy, radiation treatment, and bilateral oophorectomy due to cancer.
+Services include the following procedures, when provided by or under the care or supervision of a Physician: - Collection of sperm. - Cryo-preservation of sperm. - Ovarian stimulation, retrieval of eggs and fertilization. - Oocyte cryo-preservation. - Embryo cryo-preservation.